Appendix I: Identifying the Scholarly Literature

 appeared in the Annual Review in 1998.

-practitioners present their views about various subfields—about what’s been
+present their views about various subfields—about what’s been accomplished

-accomplished lately, about problems they see with the work that’s currently
+lately, about problems they see with the work that’s currently being done, and

-The articles in those volumes often cite what are considered the more
+articles in those volumes often cite what are considered the more important

-important works in that particular area.
-For some recent examples of this
+works in that particular area.
+For some recent examples of this genre, see

 Evolution of Political Knowledge (2004); and Ken Booth and Steve Smith,